Spring Salad Recipe with Spice-Rubbed Salmon

 Garnish with edible flowers

-This is a spring salad recipe that you will want to keep on hand all spring and summer.
-Get creative and add or subtract your own vegetables or protein.
+You will want to keep this spring salad recipe on hand all spring and summer.
+Get creative and add or subtract your vegetables or protein.
 I’d love to know how you make it your own!

 Here are eight more amazing spring salad recipes!